fgrehm/blog/_posts/2013-12-12-so-i-released-a-lot-of-vagrant-plugins-now-what-s-next.md

 **badass monkey patching**.
 It's probably broken on Vagrant 1.4 and I **strongly** recommend you holding back on upgrading to 1.4 while we don't get to [GH-26](https://github.com/fgrehm/bindler/issues/26).

-Even though things are broken on Vagrant's latest release, 1.4 [introduces](https://github.com/mitchellh/vagrant/pull/2437) a hook that might make things less "ugly" and experimental on Bindler's side.
+Even though things are broken when using Vagrant's latest release, 1.4 [introduces](https://github.com/mitchellh/vagrant/pull/2437) a hook that might make things less "ugly" and experimental on Bindler's side.
 But, as I wrote on [this comment](https://github.com/fgrehm/bindler/issues/19#issuecomment-24460940), I still don't have a strong need for using Bindler on a daily basis so I added